caracal-pipeline/caracal-docs/sphinx/manual/workers/transform/index.rst

   *str*, *optional*, *default = ' '*

-  Label of the input dataset
+  Label of the input dataset.